Introduction

 Architectural Considerations

-- Understanding loxilb modes and deployment in K8s with kube-loxilb
+Understanding loxilb modes and deployment in Kubernetes with kube-loxilb

 Getting started with different K8s distributions & tools